Actress, Singer and Presenter

 Emma Hatton studied English and Physical Education & Sports Science, graduating in 2004.
 With a strong singing voice and a passion for acting, Emma shares her experiences of becoming a West End actress and releasing her own album.
-Having played in ‘We Will Rock You’ and ‘Wicked’, you may have seen Emma on the West End stage for yourself!
+Emma has starred in ‘We Will Rock You’ and ‘Wicked’, 'Cats' and 'Evita'.

 Why did you choose to study English and Physical Education & Sports Science at Loughborough University?

 I had never really given much thought to going to University.
 I had no clear idea of what career I wanted so I wanted to keep my options open and my family encouraged me to just keep following the path of the subjects that I enjoyed.
 It was such valuable advice and I’m so grateful to them for this attitude because I have taken it forward into every aspect of my life.
 When I discovered that I could combine my love of sport with my love of reading and writing, I knew that this was the only course that I was interested in.
 I just knew in my gut it was the right one for me.
 I was training heavily and competing at a relatively high standard as a long and triple jumper at the time so to gain a place at the highly acclaimed sporting University was a dream come true.